Astropilot/ValheimTooler/README.md

 The project is open for contributions!
 Open an Issue to propose new features or directly make a merge request if you want to implement it yourself.
 Please respect the conventions defined by editorconfig!
 It should be automatically taken into account by Visual Studio.

 A more complete contributing file will arrive soon...

-**Important**: This program aims to keep it simple (I initially coded it only to learn how to develop cheats on Unity games), that's why I won't go into modifying the game methods but only calling or modifying the class variables.
-So it is not planned to use libraries like Harmony to patch methods even if it reduces the possibilities of features.

 ## Special mentions and credits